-The company entered into a lease agreement with a third party for a period of 2 years expiring in January 2022.
+The company entered into an office lease agreement with the Public Service Social Security Fund (PSSSF) for a period of 2 years expiring in January 2024 and renewed for a further 2 years expiring in Jan 2026.
 The lease has been accounted for in accordance with the provisions of IFRS 16.

 Interest is charged on the lease liability at the average incremental borrowing rate of the company i.e. 13.8% per annum.
-Interest charged for the period ended 31 December 2021 has been accounted for under the statement of profit or loss and other comprehensive income.
+Interest charged for the period ended 31 December 2023 has been accounted for under the statement of profit or loss and other comprehensive income.